Universal approach to sending-or-not-sending twin field quantum key distribution: The improved protocol of SNS TFQKD

 Encoding: Alice (Bob) regards all heralded windows when she (he) uses intensity $\mu_v$ as a bit value 0 (1) and those when she (he) uses intensity $\mu_l$, with $l\in \{x,y,z\}$, as a bit value 1 (0).
 Consequently, a code bit from a heralded time window is a wrong bit when both of them have decided to send out non-vacuum pulses or both of them have decided to send out vacuums.
 We define an {\em untagged window} if it's a heralded time window $lv$ or $vr$ with $l, r \in \{x,y,z\}$ and a single photon is actually sent out from users' labs in this time window.
 The bits from these untagged windows are defined as {\em untagged bits}.
 Note that all untagged bits are right bits.

 The main idea of the improved protocol here is that they can use all heralded events to distill the final key.
 For this, it differs from the original SNS protocol and the original AOPP-SNS protocol in the secure key length formula, the procedure of classical communication, and the improved decoy-state analysis {\em after error correction}.
 Since our improved protocol is the same with the prior art protocol in the quantum communication part, in what follows we shall focus on the classical communication and data post-processing of our improved protocol.
 First, we consider the improved protocol with original SNS first (Protocol 1) and then we combine the AOPP method (Protocol 1').
 We shall then present the decoy-state analysis for our protocol.
+As discussed in the appendix, the key rate can be further improved if we take some more refined analysis.